linjames0/jameslin.bio/markdown/research.md

 Or: advice on how to make the most of your time in lab.

 #### 1. You get what you put in
-* People are too busy to chase you
+* People are too busy to chase you, so you need to be self-motivated
 * Get to know everyone in the lab
     * Get context on what people are working on
     * People have already ran into the same problems and have thought about solutions
-    * This also opens doors for potential collaborations
+    * This also opens doors for potential collaborations - there may be synergies
 * Meetings aren't (totally) useless
     * Show up with something to contribute
     * The point is to build familiarity, reputation, and context
 * Shadow people
+    * When you’re new, just get your hands dirty and learn how to do grunt work well
     * Wet lab is rampant with tacit knowledge and you learn best by watching people actually run the experiments and then doing them yourself
     * In my first month I shadowed 6 postdocs, mostly to fill in for when my supervising postdoc was busy
         * I picked up wet lab skills and learned where various equipment was stationed